cvc-digital/typo3-webauthn/README.md

 |secondFactorLogin   | 0/1  |
 |   |   |

+#### secondFactorLogin:
-secondFactorLogin: This controls whether the login is assisted with an additional second factor.
+This controls whether the login is assisted with an additional second factor.
+The second factor is optional.
+If a user decides to not use it he can login with his password.

 ## Usage